stanwood/StanwoodSocial/README.md

 ## License

-STWSocialKit is under MIT licence.
+StanwoodSocial is under MIT licence.
 See the LICENSE file for more info